Modern rektangulär pool med turkost vatten och beige stenplattor i effektivt underhållsschema.

 Daily Tasks

-- Remove debris: Use a net to remove leaves, insects, and other debris that may have collected on the water surface.
+1. Removal of Debris: Use a skimmer to carefully remove leaves, insects, and other surface debris that may have accumulated in the water.
+This prevents organic material from breaking down and negatively affecting water quality.

 Weekly Tasks

-- Vacuum the pool bottom: Use a pool vacuum to clean the bottom from sand, gravel, and other dirt.
-If you have an automatic vacuum, this can be done more frequently.
+1. Vacuuming the Pool Bottom: Use a pool vacuum to clean the bottom from sediment such as sand, gravel, and other finer particles.
+With an automatic vacuum, this task can be performed more frequently, contributing to a consistently clean pool bottom.

-- Clean the pool filter: If the pool filter is dirty or clogged, it can affect circulation.
-Clean the sand, cartridge, or DE filter according to the manufacturer's instructions, usually once a week or when pressure increases.
+4. Cleaning the Pool Filter: A dirty or clogged pool filter can drastically impair water circulation and filtration efficiency.
+Clean the sand, cartridge, or DE filter according to the manufacturer's instructions, typically once a week or when there are indications of increased pressure in the system.

 Monthly Tasks

-- Adjust calcium hardness and cyanuric acid: Calcium hardness should be between 200 and 400 ppm to prevent damage to the pool's surface.
-Cyanuric acid, or stabilizer, helps protect chlorine from being broken down by sunlight.
-The level should be between 30 and 50 ppm.
+1. Adjustment of Calcium Hardness and Cyanuric Acid: Calcium hardness should be maintained between 200 and 400 ppm to protect the pool's surface from corroding or being affected by calcium scaling.
+Cyanuric acid, also known as stabilizer, helps protect chlorine from breaking down due to the sun's UV rays.
+The level should be between 30 and 50 ppm for optimal chlorine value.

-- Inspect equipment: Check the pool pump, filter, and heater for signs of wear or leaks.
-This can extend the equipment's lifespan and prevent major repairs.
+2. Equipment Inspection: Check the pool pump, filter, and heater for signs of wear, leaks, or other anomalies.
+Regular inspection can identify potential problems early, extend the equipment's lifespan, and prevent more extensive and costly repairs.

 Seasonal Tasks

-- Pool opening and closing: At seasonal opening, ensure the pool is thoroughly cleaned and refill with fresh water if needed.
-At closing, make sure all pipes and pumps are properly drained to avoid freeze damage.
+1. Pool Opening and Closing: At season opening, the pool should be thoroughly cleaned from winter contaminants and filled with fresh water if needed.
+At season closing, it is critical to thoroughly drain all pipes and pumps to prevent freeze damage during the colder months.

-- Replace filter media: Replace sand or DE powder in the filter after the recommended time (usually every two or three years) to maintain effective filtration.
+2. Filter Media Replacement: Replace the sand or DE powder in the filter after the recommended time, usually every two or three years, to maintain effective filtration and optimal water quality.

 Summary

-With this pool maintenance schedule, you have a clear structure to keep the pool in optimal condition.
-By following daily, weekly, monthly, and seasonal routines, you can ensure the pool water is clean, healthy, and always ready for a refreshing swim!
+This pool maintenance schedule provides a clear and comprehensive structure for keeping the pool in optimal condition.
+By following these daily, weekly, monthly, and seasonal routines, you can ensure that the pool water is always clean, healthy, and inviting for a refreshing swim.